intel/dps-for-iot/README.md

 - **subscriber.c**

     This application is the subscription counterpart to publisher.c, it creates a subscription and either listens for multicast publications or links another node to form a subscriber mesh.
+With the following commands the subscriber application listens for multicast subscriptions that match the specified topic string.
 ~~~~
     subscriber a/b/c
     subscriber a/+/c
     subscriber a/#
 ~~~~
-    listens for multicast subscriptions that match the specified topic string (in this case they all match **a/b/c**) and prints out information about the received publications.
+    In the examples above the subscriptions all match **a/b/c**.
+On receiving a matching publication the application prints out the subscription topic string that was matched and all the topic strings that were in the publication, if the publication had a payload that is printed also.
 - **registry.c**

     This applications uses DPS to implement an experimental discovery service.
-There are two companion applications, *reg_pubs* and *reg_subs* described below that make use of this service for find and join a mesh identified by a *tenant*  topic string.
+There are two companion applications, *reg_pubs* and *reg_subs* described below that make use of this service to find and join a mesh identified by a *tenant*  topic string.
 - **reg_pubs.c**

     This application is similar to *publisher* but it uses the *registry* service to find other nodes to link with.
-The result is a multiply-connected (randomly connected) mesh.
+The result is a randomly multiply-connected mesh.
 - **reg_subs.c**

     This application is subscription counterpart to *reg_subs*, it uses the *registry* service to find other node and links into the mesh.
 - **pub_many.c**

-    This is application just sends a series of publications as fast as they are acknowledged.
+    This is application sends a series of publications as fast as they are acknowledged.
     It can be used with the *subscriber* application.

 The C examples are installed in `./build/dist/bin`.
 There are some some test scripts in